Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ALrzPviod04.md

 > [Music]
 >
-> why do drones have jet thrusters when they only consume batteries yo that's the real question i honestly don't know
+> why do drones have jet thrusters when they only consume batteries yo that's the real question I honestly don't know